-Skin fungal infections are very common and include ringworm, yeast infections, and athletes foot.
+Skin fungal infections are widespread and include ringworm, yeast infections, and athletes’ foot.

 Athletes foot grows in warm moist environments and thrives when you wear shoes and socks.
 Topical antifungal medication is an effective skin fungus treatment, but severe cases may require oral drugs.
-Usually, athlete’s foot will respond to standard treatments, but if it doesn’t, we may take a small sample of the skin to examine under the microscope.
+Usually, an athlete’s foot will respond to standard treatments, but we may take a small sample of the skin to examine under the microscope if it doesn’t.

 Yeast infections are caused by a fungus called candida and can cause an itchy, scaly red rash.
 Candida tends to grow in warm moist areas and is more common in people who have diabetes or who are obese.
 Medicated creams are most commonly used for skin yeast infection treatment.

-Quite often, skin discoloration is due to birthmarks and freckles, but other types of discoloration include moles and skin tags.
-Most moles are not dangerous, but if your moles begin to change shape, itch or bleed, they should be checked.
-Our general practitioners and primary care doctors NYC can evaluate your moles to decide if further treatment is needed or may recommend regular monitoring.
+Skin discoloration is often due to birthmarks and freckles, but other types of discoloration include moles and skin tags.
+Most moles are not dangerous, but if your moles begin to change shape, itch, or bleed, they should be checked.
+Our general practitioners and primary care doctors in NYC can evaluate your moles to decide if further treatment is needed or may recommend regular monitoring.
 Skin tags are small flaps of tissue connected to the skin by a stalk.
 They are not dangerous but can become irritated if clothing or jewelry rubs against them.
-Skin lesions, changes, symptoms or any abnormalities should be evaluated by your physician for an accurate diagnosis and treatment plan.

 Skin Disorders Treatment Plan